reimagined/resolve/docs/cloud-cli.md

 ## Usage

-Use the following console inputs to login to the reSolve Cloud Platform and deploy an application:
+Use the following console inputs to log into the reSolve Cloud Platform and deploy an application:

 ```bash
 yarn create resolve-app resolve-app